How to Set and Reach Social Media Goals for Your Business

-So why is it so difficult for brands to measure the financial impact social media has on their business growth?
+So why is it so difficult for brands to measure the financial impact social media sites have on their business growth?

 The answer is lack of proper goal-setting.
 When you create a social media strategy, you want to have utmost clarity as to how you will achieve results.
-But without the right type of goals, you would not have any proper direction, making your overall social media presence weak.
+But without the right type and specific goals, you would not have any proper direction, making your overall social media presence weak.

-Studies show that social media marketing spending in the United States alone is expected to increase from $7.52 billion in 2014 to $17.34 billion in the year 2019.
-However, all this spending can only give great returns in the long run when businesses know exactly what goals to aim for.
+Studies show that social media marketing spending in the United States alone is expected to increase from $7.52 billion in 2014 to $18.58 billion in the year 2021.
+However, all this spending can only give great returns in the long run when businesses know exactly and have already set social media goals to aim for.

 In order to make your social media marketing journey smoother, your business needs to…

-- Set strategic goals that are easy to measure at every step
+- Set strategic, specific goals that are attainable and easy to measure at every step

 - Have a strong commitment towards creating quality social media content.